georg-braun/Personal-Website/src/lib/blog/2023-01-31-csharp-raw-string-literal.md

 // { "name": "Georg"}
 ```

-If the string content should containt more than three double quoutes you have to incerement the start and end part with respective more double quotes.
+If the string content should contain more than three double quoutes you have to incerement the start and end part with respective more double quotes.
 ```csharp
 // Use double quotes
 Console.WriteLine(""""{ """name""": ""Georg""} """");